 Forward-looking statements involve risks and uncertainties and are based on the current beliefs, expectations, and certain assumptions of management.
 Some or all of such beliefs, expectations, and assumptions may not materialize or may vary significantly from actual results.
 Such statements are qualified by important economic, competitive, governmental, and technological factors that could cause our business, strategy, or actual results or events to differ materially from those in our forward-looking statements.
-Factors that might cause or contribute to such differences include, but are not limited to, the risk factors discussed under the heading "Risk Factors" in Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023, filed with the Securities and Exchange Commission ("SEC") on March 31, 2023 April 1, 2024 (the "2022 "2023 Form 10-K"), in Part II, Item 1A of our Form 10-Q for the three months ended March 31, 2023, filed with the SEC on May 15, 2023 and in Part II, Item 1A of this Form 10-Q. Although we believe that the expectations reflected in our forward-looking statements are reasonable, actual results could differ materially from those projected or assumed in any of our forward-looking statements.
+Factors that might cause or contribute to such differences include, but are not limited to, the risk factors discussed under the heading "Risk Factors" in Part I, Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the Securities and Exchange Commission ("SEC") on April 1, 2024 (the "2023 Form 10-K"), Part II, Item 1A of our Quarterly Report on Form 10-Q for the three months ended March 31, 2024 filed with the SEC on May 15, 2024 (the "March 31, 2024 Form 10-Q"), Part II, Item 1A of our Quarterly Report on Form 10-Q for the three and six months ended June 30, 2024 filed with the SEC on August 12, 2024 (the "June 30, 2024 Form 10-Q") and in Part II, Item 1A of this Form 10-Q. Although we believe that the expectations reflected in our forward-looking statements are reasonable, actual results could differ materially from those projected or assumed in any of our forward-looking statements.
 Our future financial condition and results of operations, as well as any forward-looking statements, are subject to change, and significant risks and uncertainties that could cause actual conditions, outcomes, and results to differ materially from those indicated by such statements.
 Consequently, all of the forward-looking statements made in this Form 10-Q are qualified by these cautionary statements and there can be no assurance that the actual results or developments anticipated by the Company will be realized or, even if substantially realized, that they will have the expected consequence to or effects on the Company or its business or operations.
 The Company assumes no obligations to update any such forward-looking statements.